Cheddar Neighbourhood Plan

 A Neighbourhood Plan is a document which forms a supplement to the section of the Local Authority’s ‘Core Strategy’ relating to planning policy within your local area.

 The area defined for the plan was set out in the application submitted to Sedgemoor District Council on the 22nd June 2012, and was defined as the Cheddar Parish boundary.

-The Parish NP Committee have now conducted a ‘Housing Needs Assesment’, a ‘Call for Sites’ exercise, a ‘Business Survey’, along with several consultation events with the local community.
-Information gathered from these events has been used to inform the Neighbourhood Plan steering committee of the wishes and needs of the local community and local business’s.
-Feedback obtained shaped the formation of the plan and the next stage of this process, is the production of the full Neighbourhood Planning document.
+Since the registration date, the Parish Neighbourhood Planning Group have conducted a ‘Housing Needs Assessment’, a ‘Call for Sites’ exercise, a ‘Business Survey’, and several public consultation events with the local community.
+Information gathered from these events has been used to inform the Neighbourhood Plan Steering Group of the wishes and needs of local residents and businesses.
+Such feedback including from statutory consultees has shaped The Plan and the final stage of this whole process, is now the submission of the full Neighbourhood Plan to Sedgemoor District Council.

 The District Council will arrange for The Plan to be independently scrutinised by a recognised Planning Inspector.
 Once approved by the Inspector, it will be put to a full referendum by local residents.
 Provided over 50% of respondents support the final plan, it will be adopted, and will become part of the Local Authority’s primary planning guidance documentation.
 This will be used to help determine future planning decisions relating to the Cheddar area.

 To see the Neighbourhood Plan and it accompanying suite of support documents, please press the link button below:-